rohitmacnew/pythonlearning/README.md

 This file have basic python problems form Great Learning course

 ### carInheritance.py
-This file explaoins Inheritanc ein python with an example of Car
+This file explains Inheritanc ein python with an example of Car

+### w3schools.py
+This file contains all the practices while learning from W3Schools